- My payment has been declined. What can I do?

-- What type of payments can I use?
+- What type of payment options are available?

 - Is it safe to Pay Online?

 - Does the billing profile information have to match the card details?

 - What is the customer entitled to after the payment is processed?

 - What is the Refund Policy?

 - Can I purchase a program for someone else?